Adonis Gay Holiday

 Extending Your Trip

-For many people, 12 days in New Zealand just isn’t enough time.
+For many people, 11 days in New Zealand just isn’t enough time.
 If you’re lucky enough to be able to stay longer, or if you decide to quit your job and become a surf instructor, or a wilderness guide for the rest of your life, we’d be happy to help you extend (or cancel!) your return flight.
-We’ve been all over the area, so don’t think twice about asking where to go or what to do after your Detours trip is complete.
+We’ve been all over the area, so don’t think twice about asking where to go or what to do after your trip is complete.
 Fiji and Australia are our own favorite add-ons to New Zealand, but there are many interesting destinations close-by.

 Your Group

-Our Detours groups are run with maximum of 15 travelers.
+Our New Zealand groups are run with maximum of 16 travelers.
 Ages of group members vary but almost all our travelers are in their 30's, 40’s and 50’s.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!
 We welcome both men and women onto our trips although it’s important to know that most groups are 100% gay men.

 Solo Travelers